Martin

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Martin suburb is $65,009 and average income is $75,193.
-This contrasts with Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated current incomes in Martin are approximately $71,263 (median) and $82,427 (average) as of September 2025.
-Census 2021 income data shows that incomes in Martin cluster around the 62nd percentile nationally.
-Income distribution in Martin is dominated by the $1,500 - $2,999 bracket with 32.2% of residents (674 people).
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Martin suburb is $65,009 and average income is $75,193.
+This contrasts with Greater Perth's median income of $60,748 and average income of $80,248 in the same period.
+Based on Wage Price Index growth rate of 9.62% from financial year ending June 2023 to September 2025, estimated median income for Martin is approximately $71,263 and average income is around $82,427 by September 2025.
+According to Census 2021 data, household, family, and personal incomes in Martin are at the 62nd percentile nationally.
+Income distribution shows that 32.2% of residents (676 people) fall within the $1,500 - $2,999 bracket, similar to regional levels where 32.0% occupy this range.
 High housing costs consume 16.4% of income, but strong earnings place disposable income at the 64th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income